GiuseppeTumminello/PolandSalaryCalculator/README.md

 # PolandSalaryCalculator

-The application has been created to calculate the salary net amount in pln and display all the taxation applied to the gross amount.
-The application will display the following fields:
+The application has been created to calculate net amount in pln and display all the taxation applied to the gross amount.
+The application will ask to the user to type an amount greater or equal to two thousand and it will display the following information:

 * Pension Zus amount
 * Disability zus amount